adityasatam/gmaps_trip_optimizer/README.md

 Google Maps restricts waypoint count (max 10 locations).
 It overcomes this limitation using algorithmic optimization.

 # ⚙️How It Works
-Reads destinations from a text file and Fetches live Google Maps distance & travel stats
+Reads destinations from a text file and Fetches live Google Maps distance & travel stats.
-Builds an asymmetric distance matrix & Solves the Traveling Salesman Problem (TSP)
+Builds an asymmetric distance matrix & Solves the Traveling Salesman Problem (TSP).
 Prints an optimized round trip.
-Opens the final optimized route in Google Maps (within waypoint limits)
+Opens the final optimized route in Google Maps (within waypoint limits).

 # 📥 Input
 Save a local input sample_destinations.txt file containing destinations: